react-epfl/padoc-lib/README.md

 #### Connection and Disconnection

-The socket can be called using the following methods:
+The socket can be instantiated using the following methods:

 ```Objective-C
 [[MHUnicastSocket alloc] initWithServiceType:@"service"];